 But a lot of hosts ARE NOT hush hush about their preferred suppliers.
-In fact, with our new site upgrades, many hosts list preferred suppliers directly on their profile.
+In fact, many hosts list preferred suppliers directly on their profile.
 Want to learn about more features we've added to profiles?
 Look no further.

 Sample Preferred Supplier Lists